Polish State Railways: World War II

 In 1942, production of simple military-use DR Kriegslok BR52 (PKP class Ty2) steam locomotives began in Poznań and Chrzanów; the steam boilers for these locomotives were produced in Sosnowiec.

 The Warsaw Uprising caused widespread damage of Warsaw rolling stock, network and electric traction; both bridges over the Vistula River and the tunnel on the Warsaw Cross-City Line were destroyed.

 At the beginning of 1945, the Ministry of Transport was created, as well as the Regional Directorate of National Railways.
 Many pre-war locomotives were sent to the Soviet Union.
 Poland received German locomotives as a compensation for war losses.
 In June, the rail connection with Warsaw was opened, using a temporary railway station made of warehouses.
 On 15 September 1945, PKP took over management of all railway lines on former German, now Polish Western and Northeastern land from the Soviet Union.
 Due to the Red Army's rapid advance into Germany proper, the railway lines of Silesia, Farther Pomerania, and East Prussia largely remained intact, so that operations could be resumed.
 However, on many lines, the second track was removed and transported to the Soviet Union as war reparations.
-Because the Polish did have enough personnel, Germans continued their work, to be deported only in 1946.
+Because the Polish did not have enough personnel, Germans continued their work, to be deported only in 1946.
 Revising station names took quite some time, often causing confusion because the decreed Polish names were once again changed.

 Maps of the Polish railroad network still reflect the borders drawn in 1945, because in the lands annexed in 1945, railroad lines are relatively dense.
 In the former territory of Congress Poland, however, only a few still existing main lines had been built in the 19th century.